 It is a simple task to delete all photos from iPhone — or is it?
 What if you have 20000+ photos?

-You might encounter problems such as iPhone freezes, or Photos App quits unexpectedly, if you have large amount of photos to be deleted.
-We saw Reddit user @dreimanis complaining, "When trying to delete thousands of photos from Recently deleted, phone just hangs and has to be restarted."
+You might encounter problems such as iPhone freezes, or the Photos App quitting unexpectedly if you have a large number of photos to be deleted.
+We saw Reddit user @dreimanis complaining, "When trying to delete thousands of photos from Recently deleted, the phone just hangs and has to be restarted."

-Other users have special needs, such as deleting all photos but keep favorites album, or remove all photos without taping them one by one.
+Other users have special needs, such as deleting all photos but keep favorites album or removing all photos without tapping them one by one.

-We break down the issues into several situations, so that you can find a solution for your scenario.
-No matter you are trying to delete iPhone photos directly on the device, or from Windows 10 and Mac.
+We break down the issues into several situations so that you can find a solution for your scenario.
+Whether you are trying to delete iPhone photos directly on the device, or from Windows 10 and Mac.

 Method 1.
 How to Delete All Photos on iPhone